orbas1/Academy_upgrade/Academy/docs/upgrade/progress.md

 ## Overall Readiness Snapshot

+Refer to `AGENTS.md` for the milestone roadmap that converts this 20% foundation into a production-ready release.
+Each status row below maps to those milestones, and the quality scorecard (Section 0) defines the evidence required before a row can advance to "Production" status.

 | Area | Status | Notes |
 | --- | --- | --- |
 | Platform upgrade (Laravel 11, PHP 8.3) | ⚠️ At risk | Framework scaffolding and configuration hardening have not started.
 Current codebase still targets legacy Laravel conventions. |